someodd/someodd.github.io/showcase/_posts/2024-03-18-whisper-radio.md

 ## set up+securing (walk through what i did)

-read the project's readme. it'll be more reliable for big parts of this.
+Read the project's readme. it'll be more reliable for big parts of this and I won't be going over everything here.

 I started setting up inside a screen session i use for server stuff. i created a new window (Simply press `Ctrl-a` followed by `c`).